sh4rck3/sistema2023/README.md

 ## About System

-Laravel aplication with inertia and Vue.js
+Laravel application with inertia and Vue.js